bitmovin/bitmovin-player-react-native/README.md

 #### Setting up a license key

-First of all, create a license key on your [Bitmovin Dashboard](https://bitmovin.com/dashboard) account and then make sure to associate your app's bundle id with it (required for iOS).
-See more [here](https://bitmovin.com/docs/player/getting-started/ios#step-3-configure-your-player-license).
+First of all, create a license key on the [Dashboard](https://bitmovin.com/dashboard) and then make sure to associate your iOS app bundle id with it (see more [here](https://bitmovin.com/docs/player/getting-started/ios#step-3-configure-your-player-license)).

-The license key can either be set from code or by configuring `Info.plist` (iOS) and `AndroidManifest.xml` (Android).
+Then your license key can be either set from code or by configuring `Info.plist` and `AndroidManifest.xml`.

 **Configuring through code**